ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 A path forming through the 0s can be considered a valid path.
 Besides that the algorithm should work.

-Annoyingly I have no idea on how to speed up calculation time either in SFML.
-I'm using a virtual machine to use linux as some pre-requisites to windows SFML was driving me crazy and for Linux it was a simple click of the download button.
+Annoyingly I have no idea on how to speed up calculation time either in SFML, and I'm not entirely certain if my virtual machine is the issue.

+I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button.

 I'll add more search algorithms.